We empower sustainable change by bringing nature, science, and environmental education into prisons.

 Highlights include:

-- In 2023, SPP and The Evergreen State College awarded 418 undergraduate academic credits to 81 incarcerated students.
-Almost all Evergreen led SPP programs are now credit bearing.
+- In 2024: 82 students earned a total of 746 college credits from The Evergreen State College through SPP programs.
+Almost all Evergreen led SPP programs are credit bearing.

 - A new Sagebrush Education and Training Program began at the Washington State Penitentiary.
 With funding support from Washington Department of Fish and Wildlife (WDFW), participants grew and delivered nearly 60,000 sagebrush plants, participated in a new credit-bearing education and training course, and advanced planning for a new sagebrush seed orchard and nursery.